cloud-olap/FlexPushdownDB/README.md

 - `SERVER_PORT` port for the Calcite server, should be kept same as cpp side.
 - `RESOURCE_PATH` absolute path of `resources/` used for metadata fetching.
 - `exec.conf.ec2` is a fixed config for EC2 deployment and does not need to be changed.

+## To Do
+### Refactoring
+- Use a single flight client instead of creating one for each request
+- Check if file readers are too slow?
+  - Use all SSD drives?
+  - Use threads in Arrow readers?